cloudflare/cloudflare-docs/content/cache/how-to/cache-rules/settings.md

 ## Operators

-The Operators available for Cache Rule expressions are:
+The operators available for Cache Rule expressions are:

 * equals
 * does not equal